segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 Littledata is available as an independent [Shopify App](https://apps.shopify.com/segment-com-by-littledata).
 When you install the Littledata app on your store, Littledata does two things:

 1. It inserts a smart tracking script to your store's front end.
-This script can be used with any custom Shopify site, and uses analytics.js under the hood to send data in a spec-compliant manner to Segment.
+You can use this script with any custom Shopify site, and uses analytics.js under the hood to send data in a spec-compliant manner to Segment.

 2. The app also sets up server-side webhook forwarding to ensure 100% accuracy of important Customer and Order data.